 Orchid was runner up in the 2019 GSK IMPACT Awards for contributions to improving the UK’s health and wellbeing.
 The awards are funded by GSK and managed in partnership with The King’s Fund.

-Orchid’s continued support for Professor Dan Berney and Professor Yong-Jie Lu research projects and the Orchid Tissue Bank, has:
+Orchid’s continued support for Professor Dan Berney and Professor Yong-Jie Lu research projects and The Robert Lane Tissue Bank, has: